Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 But when you confront the problem, you usually find it’s not as insurmountable as you imagined.
 For example, if a small service charge from your bank is bothersome, figure out how to avoid this fee.
 You may need to carry a larger account balance or you might need to switch to a credit union.
 If you have a subscription for a service that you use infrequently, cut it off so you’ll eliminate your losses rather than trying to figure out how to make the most of the service now.
 If you’re not sure whether the beneficiaries on your retirement accounts are correct, visit your account online to check them and make updates.

 You don’t have to tackle everything at once.
 But if there’s something that bugs you, take care of it so this issue won’t weigh you down.
 Then you can tackle more money issues.

 Step 4.
 Devise a plan to pay off debt.

-Still, developing a plan to pay off debt means you're good with money.
-This process could be as simple as applying extra amounts to eliminating a credit card balance.
-Alternatively, you may want to design a spreadsheet to model how you plan to pay off debt over several years.
+Still, developing a plan to pay off debt means you’re good with money.
+This process could be as simple as applying extra amounts to eliminate a credit card balance.
+Alternatively, you may want to design a spreadsheet to model how you plan to pay off the debt over several years.